 Science and culture are tracked by simple counters, but the other variables are more complicated.
 Production markers for food and resources come from the area with blue crates.
 Observe the lightning bolt symbol in the screenshot above.
 That’s corruption, indicating how many resources simply evaporate each turn (i.e. are returned to the blue area).
-The number gets higher the more blue markers are already in play, in the same fashion as more workers consuming more food.
+The number gets higher the more blue markers are already in play, and similarly more active workers will consume extra food beyond their numbers.

 Aside from the more obvious food consumption, the yellow population area has another special tracking mechanism: happiness.
 The more workers are in play, the emptier the yellow area gets – and the more unhappy faces appear.
 These must be balanced by happiness production, else an uprising occurs that will cancel all production for the current turn.